 International Affairs Hold - The Office of International Affairs (OIA) will contact all international students directly via email once your official admission letter is processed and received by OIA.
 This email will provide prospective students with information for obtaining appropriate visa eligibility documents, including Form I-20, and detailed instructions to complete a check-in and clearance process upon arrival on campus.
-ALL foreign national students are required to check-in with OIA prior to beginning their academic program at the UTHealth Houston School of Biomedical Informatics (SBMI).
+ALL foreign national students are required to check-in with OIA prior to beginning their academic program at McWilliams School of Biomedical Informatics.

 International Health Insurance Plan - All international students attending The University of Texas Health Science Center at Houston (UTHealth Houston) on a non-immigrant visa status are required by the University of Texas (UT) System Board of Regents to have continuous medical insurance compliant with the federal Patient Protection and Affordable Care Act (PPACA).
 Enrollment in the UT Student Health Insurance Plan (SHIP) is automatic at the time of registration.
 For more information, questions or concerns, please visit Auxiliary Enterprises.